bxparks/EpoxyDuino/README.md

 These libraries are designed partially or fully emulate the functionality a particular Arduino library in the Unix-like desktop environment using EpoxyDuino.
-I have provide provide 3 such libraries within the EpoxyDuino
+I have provided 3 such libraries within the EpoxyDuino project:
-project:

 * [libraries/EpoxyFS](libraries/EpoxyFS)
     * An implementation of a file system compatible with